-From 2017 through June 30, 2019, the Organization operated a program called LSA Senior Connect.
-All revenue for the program came from the member organizations who participated in it.
+From 2017 through April 2019, the Organization operated a program called LSA Senior Connect.
+All revenue for the program came from the member organizations participating in it.

-In April 2019, a new nonprofit corporation, Lutheran Connection, Inc. (LCI), was established as a separate entity by eleven participating member organizations and the Organization to take over the program beginning on or after July 1, 2019.
+In April 2019, a new nonprofit corporation called Lutheran Connection, Inc. (LCI) was established as a separate IRC Section 501(c)3 entity by 11 participating member organizations, including the Organization.
+The Organization's president and CEO was elected LCI's chair at the first meeting on April 30, 2019.
 The purpose of LCI is to promote better health and health care for senior citizens.
-LCI is governed by a board of directors independent of the Organization that is composed of one member from each of the participating member organizations and one member from the Organization.
-LCI maintains its own books and records, and it is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
+LCI is governed by a member board of directors, independent of the Organization, maintaining its own books and records, that is composed of one member from each of the participating member organizations, including one member from the Organization.